 Much of “House of Hummingbird” might be a little too slow-paced for movie audiences who are used to films about teens that have a lot of snappy dialogue and a constant stream of misadventures.
 “House of Hummingbird” takes a more realistic approach of showing some of the boredom that comes with being a stifled teenager.
 However, the last 30 minutes of this 138-minute film have a series of unforgettable events where Eunhee has a powerful awakening that she least expects, even if it comes at an emotional cost.

-UPDATE: Well Go USA Entertainment will release “House of Hummingbird” on a date to be announced.
+UPDATE: Well Go USA Entertainment will release “House of Hummingbird” in select U.S. virtual cinemas on June 26, 2020.